The Critical Care Team

 He moved to the East Midlands Ambulance Service as a Clinical Mentor and spent time teaching, mentoring and studying before joining South Central Ambulance as a Hospital Ambulance Liaison Officer which saw him working in Accident and Emergency in Milton Keynes Hospital.
 He found his way onto Helimed 56 and now works full time as a HEMS Paramedic.

-He loves being a Paramedic, motorbikes, climbing, being outdoors and spending time with his beautiful wife!
+Tom told us; ‘I enjoy being a Paramedic, motorbikes, climbing, being outdoors and spending time with my beautiful wife!’

 - Dave Nicholls - Pilot